Last Updated on

-An endodontist (a Greek term meaning “inside the tooth”) is a type of dental specialist who deals specifically with issues related to dental pulp and nerves in teeth.
+An Endodontist (a Greek term meaning “inside the tooth”) is a type of dental specialist who deals specifically with issues related to dental pulp and nerves in teeth.
 The pulp is the center part of a tooth with living connective tissue and cells.
 This soft tissue is considered the most important part of a tooth since it’s what helps maintain blood flow.
-You would likely be referred to an endodontist if you needed a root canal, a procedure where the infected pulp is removed.
+You would likely be referred to an Endodontist if you needed a root canal, a procedure where the infected pulp is removed.

-These oral care professionals complete an additional 2-3 years of dental school to learn more about diagnosing tooth pain and how to perform procedures to correct it, then becoming a professional Endodontist.
+These oral health care professionals complete an additional 2-3 years of dental school to learn more about diagnosing tooth pain and how to perform procedures to correct it, then becoming a professional Endodontist.
 General dental practitioners may also perform root canals.
 This specialist deals with the following reasons:

 - Tooth pain that’s difficult to diagnose

 - Root canal prior to placement of a crown or some other type of restoration